NDPH-ARTS/mts-services/site-service/README.md

 ### site-configuration.json

 Sets the validation rules for site's name attributes using regex.
-Note: In this iteration, the field names are hard-coded and the service will validate the existance of all three attribuets (prefix, given name and family name) in the configuration file.
+Note: In this iteration, the field names are hard-coded and the service will validate the existence of all two attributes (name and alias) in the configuration file.
 Adding more attributes to the json configurationfile will not dynamically add them to the validation process.
 Empty or null validation regex is converted to a "validate-any" expression.
-The current json file allows up to 35 charachters for any field, and specifies only "given name" as mandatory (minimum charachters = 1).
+The current json file allows up to 35 characters for any field, and specifies only "name" and "alias" as mandatory (minimum charachters = 1).